USA and the UK

 What is a religious denomination?

 To be legally recognized, a religious denomination should have a formal code of doctrine and discipline, as well as religious services and ceremonies.
-Its members, gathered as religious congregations, should share an ecclesiastical government a recognized creed and form of worship.
+The R1 visa requirements also outline the following criteria for a religious organization that is planning to employ a R1 visa holder:

 An R-1 visa is initially valid for 3 years, but it can be extended for 2 more years.
 After 5 years, you must reside outside the U.S. for at least 1 year before applying for a new permit.

-If you interrupt your functions before your religious visa expires, you must immediately leave the country.
+If you cease your religious work before your R1 visa expires, you must immediately leave the country.

 How do I get a religious visa for the U.S.?